 Computational Science is an area of science which spans many disciplines, but at its core it involves the development of models and simulations to understand natural systems.
 Our Master's programme is designed with this in mind.
-We define three course types: core, constrained choice and recommended electives.
+We define three course types: compulsory core courses, restricted-choice courses and free-choice elective courses.
 A complete programme consists of 14 courses and a six-month graduation project.

 The first year is dedicated to core Computational Science courses covering computing & algorithms, modelling & simulation, massive-data processing and multidisciplinary collaboration.

-During the first year, The constrained choice and recommended electives courses are in addition to your core courses and can be chosen freely from an extensive list.
+During the first year, the restricted-choice courses and free-choice elective courses are in addition to your core compulsory courses and can be chosen freely from an extensive list.

-The constrained choices also include central concepts in Computational Science, but here we offer some choice.
+The restricted-choice courses also include central concepts in Computational Science, but here we offer some choice.
 These courses allow students to broaden their knowledge in either computing or modelling & simulation.

-The second year is dedicated to elective courses and the Master's project.
-The recommended electives provide opportunity to deepen your knowledge of core concepts in Computational Science.
+The second year is dedicated to elective courses and the Master Thesis Computational Science.
+The free-choice elective course provide opportunity to deepen your knowledge of core concepts in Computational Science.
 These courses are selected to obtain a specialty in Computational Science or the different application domains, such as Finance & Economics, Biology, Biomedicine Numerical Mathematics and Earth Sciences.

-The recommended electives help you prepare for the Master's project.
-The Master's project will be conducted in a scientific group at in one of the universities in Amsterdam, but could also take place at institutes at the Science Park, such as CWI, NIKHEF, AMOLF, AMC and the NKI, outside Amsterdam or abroad.
-Often students who choose Finance & Economics will do their Master's project at a financial institute such as 'de Nederlandse Bank'.
-The Master's project must be a scientific project with potential to complement the existing body of knowledge in Computational Science.
+The free-choice elective courses help you prepare for the Master Thesis Computational Science.
+The Master Thesis Computational Science will be conducted in a scientific group at in one of the universities in Amsterdam, but could also take place at institutes at the Science Park, such as CWI, NIKHEF, AMOLF, AMC and the NKI, outside Amsterdam or abroad.
+Often students who choose Finance & Economics will do their Master's thesis at a financial institute such as 'de Nederlandse Bank'.
+The Master Thesis Computational Science must be a scientific project with potential to complement the existing body of knowledge in Computational Science.

 Our students often have a publication in a scientific paper as a result of their Master thesis.
-Here you can download a list of publications of our master students:
+Here you can download a list of publications of our Master's students: